ArtistYay/notes.artistuniverse.github.io/notes-mkdocs/docs/Cloud/Security/PWNED Labs/Microsoft Cloud Attack and Defense Bootcamp/Session 2_Attacking M365, abusing tokens and bypassing MFA/Leverage Device Code Phishing for Initial Access.md

 2. **Privilege Escalation**: The attacker uses the Meterpreter session to navigate the file system and access sensitive data, including cloud credentials, achieving the objective of the engagement.

 **Defense Recommendations**

-The lab highlights several security weaknesses and provides recommendations for mitigating them:

 - **Conditional Access Policies**: Enforce logins from managed devices and enable token protection to bind refresh tokens to specific devices.
 - **Device Code Authentication Flow**: Consider disabling or restricting this authentication flow if not necessary.